 These books are all under $20 and should form the core of a governance library in a local church.

-And don’t forget the Serving as a Board Member DVD set.
+And don’t forget the resource, Serving as a Board Membe.
+You can buy a hard or digital copy or stream the seminar.
 You can download as many of the related workbooks as you need for free.

 Anyone care to wade in on this topic?